 Unavoidable excess emissions are subject to injunctive relief but not penalty.
-The decision that excess emissions are unavoidable is made by the permitting authority, however, in a federal enforcement action filed under 42 U.S.C. § 7413 or 7604 the decision-making authority shall determine what weight, if any, to assign to the permitting authority's determination that an excess emissions event does or does not qualify as unavoidable under the criteria in subsections (3), (4), and (5) of this section.
+The decision that excess emissions are unavoidable is made by the permitting authority, however, in a federal enforcement action filed under 42 U.S.C. § 7413 or 7604 the decision making authority shall determine what weight, if any, to assign to the permitting authority's determination that an excess emissions event does or does not qualify as unavoidable under the criteria in subsections (3), (4), and (5) of this section.

-- (a) The owner or operator of a source shall have the burden of proving to the permitting authority or the decision making authority in an enforcement action that excess emissions were unavoidable.
-This demonstration shall be a condition to obtaining relief under subsections (3) and (4) of this section. - (b) Excess emissions that cause a monitored exceedance of any relevant ambient air quality standard do not qualify for relief under this section. - (e)(b) This section does not apply to exceedances of emission standards promulgated under in 40 C.F.R.
-Parts 60, 61, 62, 63, and 72, or a permitting authority's adoption by reference of such these federal standards. - (d) This section does not apply to exceedance of emission limits and standards contained in a PSD permit issued solely by EPA. - (4) Excess emissions due to startup or shutdown conditions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates that: - (a) Excess emissions could not have been prevented through careful planning and design; - (b) Startup or shutdown was done as expeditiously as practicable; - (c) All emission monitoring systems were kept in operation unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage; - (d) The emissions were minimized consistent with safety and good air pollution control practice during the startup and shutdown period; - (e) If a bypass of control equipment occurs, that such bypass is necessary to prevent loss of life, personal injury, or severe property damage; and - (5)(3) Excess emissions that occur due to upsets or malfunctions during routine startup or shutdown are treated as upsets or malfunctions under subsection (54) of this section. - (6) Maintenance.
-Excess emissions during scheduled maintenance may be considered unavoidable if the source reports as required by WAC 173-400-108 and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices.
+- (2) (a) The owner or operator of a source shall have the burden of proving to the permitting authority or the decision making authority in an enforcement action that excess emissions were unavoidable.
+This demonstration shall be a condition to obtaining relief under subsections (3) and (4) of this section. - (a) [formatting glitch]. - (b) Excess emissions that cause a monitored exceedance of any relevant ambient air quality standard do not qualify for relief under this section. - (3) (e) This section does not apply to exceedances of emission standards promulgated under in 40 C.F.R.
+Parts 60, 61, 62, 63, and 72 (in effect on the date in WAC 173-400-025), or a permitting authority's adoption by reference of such these federal standards. - (4) (d) This section does not apply to an exceedance of emission limits and standards contained in a PSD permit issued solely by EPA. - (3) Excess emissions due to startup or shutdown conditions will be considered unavoidable provided the source reports as required by WAC 173-400-108 and adequately demonstrates that: - (a) Excess emissions could not have been prevented through careful planning and design; - (b) Startup or shutdown was done as expeditiously as practicable; - All emission monitoring systems were kept in operation unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage; - (d) The emissions were minimized consistent with safety and good air pollution control practice during the startup and shutdown period; - (e) If a bypass of control equipment occurs, that such bypass is necessary to prevent loss of life, personal injury, or severe property damage; and - (5) (f) Excess emissions that occur due to upsets or malfunctions during routine startup or shutdown are treated as upsets or malfunctions under subsection (56) of this section. - (4) Maintenance.
+Excess emissions during scheduled maintenance may be considered unavoidable if the source reports as required by WAC 173 400-108 and adequately demonstrates that the excess emissions could not have been avoided through reasonable design, better scheduling for maintenance or through better operation and maintenance practices.